Beyond the laboratory

 There is a quote that states: ‘A couple of days in the laboratory can save a couple of hours in the library’.
 This sentiment once typified the attitude of a lot of scientists, but those days are over.
 It may not have reached the point where a couple of hours on the computer can save a couple of days in the laboratory, but it’s heading that way.
 The laboratory is part of a business process and, as such, it is subject to the same productivity and efficiency targets that apply to other parts of the business.

-These are driven by the requirements of the laboratory’s customers for robust, reliable and meaningful scientific information and data that is delivered in a timely and cost-efficient way.
-The time-honoured principles of the scientific method provide the basis for the integrity, authenticity and reliability of scientific data, but those principles need to be reinforced in the context of regulatory compliance and patent evidence creation.
+These requirements are driven by the requirements of the laboratory’s customers for robust, reliable, and meaningful scientific information and data that is delivered in a timely and cost-efficient way.
+The time-honoured principles of the scientific method provide the basis for the integrity, authenticity, and reliability of scientific data, but those principles need to be reinforced in the context of regulatory compliance and patent evidence creation.

 Productivity and business efficiency are usually measured in financial terms, although this may be translated into time-savings or, in some cases, the numbers of tests, samples, experiments completed.
 It is necessary, therefore, to be able to quote ‘before and after’ figures for any deployment project.
 Establishing a baseline metric is an important early step in the project.